 However, there are also some cons to consider:

-We hope that the B2B pricing tactics we’ve discussed will be a great recommendation for you when you finalize your product price.
+We’ve discussed will be a great recommendation for you when you finalize your product price.